fsfe/reuse-docs/spec/spec.md

 files in the Project are licensed.

-Everything that applies to licenses in this section also applies to license exceptions, with the following specifics:

-- Exception files MUST be placed in the `LICENSES/` directory in the root of the Project.

-- The tags `Valid-Exception-Identifier` and `Exception-Text` MUST be used instead of `Valid-License-Identifier` and `License-Text`.

-- It is not possible to have a license exception that does not exist in the SPDX License List.
+Everything that applies to licenses in this section also applies to license exceptions, with the exception that it is NOT possible to have a license exception that does not exist in the SPDX License List.

 <!-- TODO: Change "Copyright and Licensing Information" to something shorter?
 Shorten it to CALI? -->